jharmison-redhat/openshift-devsecops/dashboard/workshop/tekton-content/lab14.md

 NAME                           HOST/PORT                                                                                        PATH   SERVICES                       PORT            TERMINATION   WILDCARD el-dev-tekton-event-listener   el-dev-tekton-event-listener-user1-cicd.apps.cluster-nisky-0450.nisky-0450.example.opentlc.com          el-dev-tekton-event-listener   http-listener                 None
 ```
 * Click on the `Add Webhook` button and choose `Gitea` as the webhook type.
-On the resulting page, fill in the `el-dev-tekton-event-listener` route URL in the `Target URL` field and leave everything else as defaults.
+On the resulting page, fill in the `el-dev-tekton-event-listener` route URL in the `Target URL` field and `secret1234` in the `Secret` field - everything else can stay as default.
 Click the `Add Webhook` button to save.

 ![Gitea webhook definition](images/gitea_add_webhook_details.png)